mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Key-Value Databases
 Key-Value Databases store data with a primary key, a uniquely identifiable record, which makes easy and fast to look up.
 The data stored in a Key-Value is normally some kind of primitive of the programming language.
 As a dictionary, for example,  Redis allows you to  set  and  retrieve  pairs  of keys and values.
 Think of a “key” as a unique identifier (string, integer, etc.) and a  “value”  as  whatever  data  you  want to associate with that key.
 Values can be strings, integers, floats, booleans, binary, lists, arrays, dates, and more.

 ## (key, value)
 The `(key, value)` notation is used in many places (such as Spark) and in MapReduce Paradigm.
 In MapReduce paradigm everything works as a `(key, value)`.
 Note that the `key` and `value` can be

 * simple data type: such as String, Integer, Double, ...
 * combined data types: tuples, structures, arrays, lists, ...

-In MapReduce, `map()`, `reduce()`, and `combine()` functions use `(key, value)` pairs:
+In MapReduce, `map()`, `reduce()`, and `combine()` functions use `(key, value)` pairs as an input and output:

 The Map output types should match the input types of the Reduce as shown below: